-Dynamic allocation at the inventory level is the simplest way to allow AdSense to compete dynamically for remnant impressions.
+Dynamic allocation at the inventory level is the simplest way to allow AdSense to dynamically compete for remnant impressions.
 (There is no way for Ad Exchange to compete via inventory-level dynamic allocation.)
-You can quickly set inventory-level backfill for each ad unit and enable it for all ad units by default.
+You can quickly set inventory-level dynamic allocation for each ad unit, and enable it for all ad units by default.
 Learn more

-Before serving an ad to an AdSense ad unit, DoubleClick for publishers checks with AdSense inventory to see if it can get more for an impression than is offered by any of its booked network, bulk, price priority or bulk line items.
-This method is easy to manage and implement, but affords less control than line item-level backfill.
+Before serving an ad to an AdSense ad unit, DoubleClick for publishers checks with AdSense inventory to see if it can get more for an impression than is offered by any of its booked network, bulk, price priority, or bulk line items.
+This method is easy to manage and implement, but affords less control than line item-level dynamic allocation.
 Learn about the benefits.

-If a dynamic allocation line item competes for a given ad call, DFP will not run a price competition at the ad unit level -even if the dynamic allocation line item does not win the competition.
+If a dynamic allocation line item competes for a given ad call, DFP doesn't run a price competition at the ad unit level--even if the dynamic allocation line item does not win the competition.